CGA-TOOP/TOOP19/README.md

 The goal of this exercise is to properly display heading and test the different speeds of your motors.

 1. Create a new Platform IO project:
-- Use the starter code in this repository to get a head start.
-- Ensure your `platform.ini` file has the proper library dependancies configured.
-- Place the `TurnSensor.h` header file in this repository in the `include` directory of your Platform IO project.
 2. In `setup()`:
 - Initialize your display.
-- Initilaize your turn sensor.
+- Wait for the user to press a button and then calibrate your line sensors.
-- Display a warning message `DO NOT MOVE ROBOT` during the gyro initilization.
+- Display a warning message once calibration is complete.
+- Wait for the user to press a button untill you continue onto the loop.
 3. In `loop()`:
-- Update your turn sensor heading and display the heading on the first line of your display
-- Drive your robot forward at a slow speed for 1 second if button A is pressed.
-- Drive your robot forward at a medium speed for 1 second if button B is pressed.
-- Drive your robot forward at a fast speed for 1 second if button C is pressed.
+- Move your robot forward continuously, untill your robot senses a line.
+- Consider the speed that you want to move forward.
+- Consider the conditions under which you want your robot to stop.